wultra/powerauth-webflow/docs/Basic-Definitions.md

 ### Operation review

 Operation review is a special non-SCA authentication step which handles review of operation form data and next authentication method choice.
-This step is executed after user is authenticated and the next step is an authorization step.
+This step is executed after user is authenticated, and the next step is an authorization step.

 ### Organization